hlatourette/study/docs/analysis.md

   * [Calculating Bounds](#calculating)
   * [Considerations](#considerations)

-Programmers should always strive to have modular, secure, maintable, and performant code.
-This section covers analyzing the performance of algorithms.

 ## How do we decide which algorithm performs better for a given problem?

 A naive approach would be to time both algorithms.
 However there are many issues with this approach: